ncar-xdev/xpersist/docs/source/tutorials/index.md

 ## Set Cache Location

 To use xpersist, we must set the location of the cache.
-This is done by instatiating a `CacheStore` object.
+This is done by instatiating a {py:class}`xpersist.CacheStore` class.
 The cache store points to a POSIX directory or a cloud storage bucket where all cached data will be stored.
 In this example, we will use a local directory.

 ```{code-cell} ipython3
 store = xpersist.CacheStore(f'{tempfile.gettempdir()}/my-cache')